Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/04_importing_translations.md

 | KEYN   | string   | string   | string   |

-The "lang" tags must represent a language, which must be one of the `valid locales ( doc_locales )` supported by the engine.
+The "lang" tags must represent a language, which must be one of the valid locales supported by the engine.
 The "KEY" tags must be unique and represent a string universally (they are usually in uppercase, to differentiate from other strings).
 These keys will be replaced at runtime by the matching translated string.
 Note that the case is important,